How to create an effective study plan for JLPT

 • N1 2000

 Seems daunting?
 Don't worry, you don't have to perfect the exam to be certified.
-The table
+The table below shows the score you need to get to pass each level.

 Level Range of scores Score you need to pass